GeaucefStone/Secular_Democratic_Republic/contents/department_structure.md

 ### Division of Victim Services and Restitution

 - Unit of the Hate Crime Registry
 - Unit of Forensic Evidence Integrity

+## Department of Public Integrity and Accountability

+- Division of Anti-Corruption Enforcement

+* **Unit of the Poisoned Chalice:** The independent body that receives bribery reports and manages the asset forfeiture process from Article XII, Section 3.
+* **Unit of Official Conduct:** Investigates conflicts of interest and violations of the divestiture rules (Article VI, Section 9).

+- **Division of Constitutional Compliance:** Tasked specifically with enforcing Article VII (Constitutional Supremacy).
+This division would be the legal team that brings suits against state or local laws that conflict with the federal constitution.

+- **Division of Audit and Oversight:** Conducts random, mandatory audits of all government departments and grandfathered private entities receiving public funds.

 ## Department of Security